sagemath/sagewiki_to_gh-2022-10-10/MSRItemp/GraduateSeminar.md

  .
 Abstract: Ulrich constructed a family of elliptic curves over function fields which (provably!) attain arbitrarily large rank.
 I'll go over his construction and the facts about function fields which make proving such statements "easier".

- * March 28th, Gagan Sekhon: "Galois properties of points of finite order of an elliptic curve" .
- .
-Abstract: I will be presenting a paper by Serre, which proves that the Galois group associated to points of finite order of an elliptic curve are "as big as possible".
-More concretely, given an elliptic curve E/K without complex multiplication, where K is a number field, the Galois representation associated to the action on p-torsion points of E is surjective for almost all but finitely many primes p.